WebAssembly/interface-types/proposals/interface-types/Explainer.md

 By having the conversion between `valtype` and `intertype` explicit and programmable, this proposal allows a wide variety of low-level representations to be lifted and lowered without any intermediate serialization step.
+This includes even data structures that are lazily- or dynamically-generated from constructs such as iterators, generators or comprehensions.

 #### Lifting and Lowering Integers